 In the Star Wars movies, Luke Skywalker, representing the side of the light or good side, is seen to be in conflict with darkness or evil, that is, the Emperor’s forces, especially Darth Vader.

-Gone with the Wind by Margaret Mitchell deals with the main theme of war and some of the minor themes are love, friendship, heartbreak and passion.
+Gone with the Wind by Margaret Mitchell deals with the main theme of war and some of the minor themes are love, friendship, heartbreak, and passion.

 Now that you know about the important literary terms do not hesitate to compose that stellar literary analysis essay due over the weekend.
-A thorough knowledge of these literary terms will now help you to easily identify the patterns in the literary works of the stalwarts as well as help you gain an understanding of the reason behind they chose the words or phrases that they did.
-Literary devices are the greatest weapons that the authors have, and you should know about them to write an in-depth literary analysis or just to appreciate literature better.
+Thorough knowledge of these literary terms will now help you to easily identify the patterns in the literary works of the stalwarts as well as help you gain an understanding of the reason behind they chose the words or phrases that they did.
+Literary devices are the greatest weapons that authors have, and you should know about them to write an in-depth literary analysis or just to appreciate literature better.

-Are you at a loss about what to do with the piled up assignments?
+Are you at a loss about what to do with the piled-up assignments?
 Are impending deadlines wreaking havoc with your stress levels?
 We, at MyessayAssignmenthelp.com, can help you out in times like these with our impeccable writing services that are sure to get you straight A’s for your paper.
-Having more than 300 qualified experts and a team of experienced essay writers, we provide well referenced and properly formatted essay writing services to the students in need.
+Having more than 300 qualified experts and a team of experienced essay writers, we provide well-referenced and properly formatted essay writing services to students in need.
 When in trouble with any academic issue, we are who the students turn to, for it is with us that they are ensured of getting original and thoroughly researched essays according to their specifications.
 Adept at handling any topic under the sun, we are experts at essay writing for multiple disciplines.
-Take a look at some of our unique features that set us apart from the rest, making us the best in what we do.
+Take a look at some of the unique features that set us apart from the rest, making us the best in what we do.